ioer-dresden/carto-lab-docker/docs/matrix.md

 {!../tests/get_versions.sh!}
 ```

 1. To extract versions during development, modify your `.env` and add:
 ```
 COMPOSE_FILE=docker-compose.build.yml
 ```

-2. Then use <code>bash tests/get_versions.sh</code>, which will output versions from your locally built Docker container.
+2. Then use <code>bash tests/get_versions.sh</code>.

+This will output versions from your locally built Docker container.

 3. Use an LLM to transpose output into the markdown table

 <br><br>
 <details>
     <summary style="cursor: pointer;">Prompt example</summary>